Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 **Notes**

 1. Total 12V load should not exceed 800mA
 1. 5V power can be sourced from can be powered from multiple inputs (USB, External 5V input, SBC) as well as the internal 5V regulator.
-Total 5V load should not exceed 3A when powered from the internal 5V regulator. see the "Power Distribution, 5V" subsection below for more information {.is-warning}
+Total 5V load should not exceed 3A when powered from the internal 5V regulator. see the "[Power Distribution, 5V](https://docs.duet3d.com/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview#h-5v)" subsection below for more information

 ## LED indications